Part 1: NCIS and Jon O'Neill series

 Or, three, he could wait till this NCIS contacted him.
 Nah!
 Pizza plans for tonight.

 Okay, I'll take door number two.

 "Jeanelle, I'm going to grab some cake.
-Need anything?" he addressed his secretary/aide/right-arm.
+Need anything?"
+Jack addressed his secretary slash aide slash right-arm.
 She was also about as good at keeping him on task as Walter.
 Not that he didn't appreciate all her hard work, but 'all work and no play makes Jack a dull boy.'

 "No, Sir.
-Don't forget your meeting at 1600," she piped up.
-She knew he liked cake and had been warned that nothing should get between the general and a good double-fudge with chocolate icing.
+Don't forget your meeting at 1600," Jeanelle piped up.
+She knew he liked cake.
+She had been warned that nothing should get between the general and a good double-fudge with chocolate icing.
 Today was nothing new.
-He was running off for cake or pie or even jell-o at least twice a week.
+He was running off for cake or pie or even Jell-O at least twice a week.

-He just grinned.
+Jack just grinned.
 His excuse firmly in place, he slid down the halls to the locker room.
 He quickly changed into civilian clothes and took the back way out of the Pentagon.
 He was surprised that more people didn't use the back way.
-Then again.
-The stuffed shirts wanted to be seen.
+Then again, the stuffed shirts wanted to be seen.
 Jack didn't.

 "Navy, huh?
-Well, that just doesn't make any sense."
+Well, that just doesn't make any sense," Jack whispered to himself.

 "Ah, here it is.
-Special Agent Ziva David.
+Officer Zíva David.
 Mossad.
 Attached to NCIS, under Special Agent L. J. Gibbs.
 DC Division."
 Jack jotted down the address.

 Now, why would Mossad want to set him up?
 He had refused to go near anything in the Middle East for years.
 As far as they knew, he was an old washed-up general.

 "Ah, good, it's not far from here," Jack said casually.